kodaigit/Sales-Analysis-in-Python/README.md

 # Sales-Analysis-in-Python
-In this project, I am going to answer these five business questions.
+In this project, I am going to answer these five business questions regarding electronics store purchases.

 - What was the best month for sales?
 How much was earned that month?
 - What city sold the most product?